jeffhandley/strickland/packages/strickland/README.md

 }
 ```

-The `every` validator uses the factory approach, accepting an array of validators and returning
+The `every` validator uses the factory pattern, accepting an array of validators and returning
 a function to validate every one of the validators.
 Because validators can accept validation
 props, those must be accepted and passed through.
 By convention, those props should be included
 on the validation result object too.